Package 'nonprobsvy'

 cores

-the number of cores in parallel computing.
+the number of cores in parallel computing (default 1).

 keep_boot